-Hutt City Council 2021-31 Long Term Plan and three waters investment options
+Porirua City Council 2021-31 Long Term Plan and three waters investment options

+Julie Alexander

-Julie Alexander General Manager, Network Strategy and Planning, Wellington Water
+General Manager, Network Strategy and Planning, Wellington Water

-Today Wellington Water is presenting options on investing in Hutt City Councils three waters assets to improve performance and reduce the risk profile
+Today Wellington Water is presenting options on investing in Porirua City Councils three waters assets to improve performance and reduce the risk of failure

-Today's presentation provides context on three waters issues, investment options to meet these challenges and seeks direction for Hutt City Councils 21-31 LTP on:
+Today's presentation provides context on three waters issues, investment options to meet these challenges and seeks direction for Porirua City Councils 21-31 LTP on:

-- 1. Which options to take to invest in looking after existing infrastructure? - 2.
+- 1. Which investment options to take for looking after existing infrastructure? - 2.
 What level and pace of growth investment to include? - 3.
 How many and which regional priorities to begin to address over the next 10 years? - Reducing Water Consumption - Improving Environmental Water Quality - Reducing Carbon Emissions

-The context for three waters issues: LTP approach, and progress of the LTP process
+The context for three waters issues: Wellington Water UTP approach, and progress of the LTP process